BullFrog13/Nanoleaf-Client/README.md

 ### Discover Nanoleaf Device

-This is a convenient way to get Nanoleaf information.
+This is a convenient way to discover Nanoleaf in local network.

 Before running the command make sure Nanoleaf is plugged-in and connected to WiFi.

 ```c#